Marie Jules César Savigny: Life and work

-Savigny was born at Provins to Jean-Jacques Lelorgne de Savigny and Françoise Josèphe de Barbaud.
-He was educated at the Collège des Oratoriens in classical languages with a view to becoming a priest, but learned a bit of botany and the use of microscope.
+Savigny was born in Provins, France to Jean-Jacques Lelorgne de Savigny, and Françoise Josèphe de Barbaud.
+He was educated at the Collège des Oratoriens in classical languages with aspirations to become a priest, and also learned a bit of botany and microscope usage.
 He then studied with a local apothecary when he passed an exam to study in Paris at the École de Santé (school of health) in 1793.
-He also attended lectures at the Muséum d'Histoire Naturelle where he was noticed by Lamarck.
+He also attended lectures at the Muséum d'Histoire Naturelle, where he was noticed by Lamarck.
 Georges Cuvier suggested that he join an expedition.
-In 1798 he travelled to Egypt under the sponsorship of Emperor Napoleon as part of the French scientific expedition to that country and returned in 1802.
+In 1798 he travelled to Egypt under the sponsorship of Emperor Napoleon as part of the French scientific expedition to that country, and returned in 1802.
 He then contributed to the publication of the findings of the expedition from 1809 (Description de l'Égypte; published more fully in 1822).
 He wrote about the fauna in the Mediterranean Sea and the Red Sea.